LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/LiveIntent/Overview.md

 At LivePerson, we believe the most powerful customer contact center is delivered when a brand is able to successfully understand their customer's intent, and use this knowledge to continuously improve the consumer experience, operations and efficiency.
 The next evolution of managing messaging programs within a contact center is through intent.

 ## Next steps
-* For more information on the Intent Manager and getting started quickly with intents, click [here.](https://knowledge.liveperson.com/getting-started-getting-started-with-intents.html)
+* For more information on getting started with the intents using the Intent Manager, click [here.](https://knowledge.liveperson.com/getting-started-getting-started-with-intents.html)
 * Intent Terminiology, key terms & concepts click [here.](https://developers.liveperson.com/intent-manager-key-terms-concepts.html)
+* ml)
+* For more details on the Intent Manager, check our the Developer Community overview article [here](https://developers.liveperson.com/intent-manager-overview.html)